jamesgiff5/Excel_Project-Data_Analytics/Project_1-Dashboard/README.md

 )
 ```

-- 🔍 **Multi-Criteria Filtering:** Checks job title, country, schedule type, and excludes blank salaries.
+- **Multi-Criteria Filtering:** Checks job title, country, schedule type, and excludes blank salaries.
-- 📊 **Array Formula:** Utilizes `MEDIAN()` function with nested `IF()` statement to analyze an array.
+- **Array Formula:** Utilizes `MEDIAN()` function with nested `IF()` statement to analyze an array.
-- 🎯 **Tailored Insights:** Provides specific salary information for job titles, regions, and schedule types.
+- **Tailored Insights:** Provides specific salary information for job titles, regions, and schedule types.
-- **🔢 Formula Purpose:** This formula populates the table below, returning the median salary based on job title, country, and type specified.
+- **Formula Purpose:** This formula populates the table below, returning the median salary based on job title, country, and type specified.

 📋 Background Table